 Aloe vera is present in numerous products health and beauty.
 This is due to its components, rich in protective resins, vitamins, amino acids, proteins, polysaccharides, enzymes, minerals and other trace elements such as germanium, highly beneficial for health.

 Vitamins such as, for example, provitamin A (beta carotene), vitamin C (ascorbic acid), vitamin B2 (riboflavin) or folic acid.

 Minerals (calcium, magnesium, iron or potassium).

-Anthraquinones, mainly aloin (chrysophanic acid).
-This component of aloe vera, is precisely what allows other agents to act since it facilitates their penetration.
+Moreover anthraquinones, mainly aloin (chrysophanic acid).
+This component of aloe vera, is precisely what allows other agents to act since it facilitates their entry.

 Essential and non-essential amino acids (glutamic acid, leucine, aspartic acid, tyrosine or histidine, among others).

 Monosaccharides and polysaccharides such as cellulose, glucose, glucamannan or fructose.